dorkodu/sage/paper/4 -- Type System.md

 The fundamental unit of any Sage schema is the *type*.

-The most basic type is a **Scalar**.
-A scalar represents a primitive value, like a string or an integer.

 ### <a name="4.2.1">4.2.1</a> Scalar Types

+The most basic type is a *Scalar*.

-Scalar types represent primitive values in the Sage type system.
+Scalar types represent primitive values *(e.g. integer)* in the Sage type system.

 All Sage scalars are representable as strings, though depending on the response format being used, there may be a more appropriate primitive for the given scalar type, and server should use those types when appropriate.

 ##### Result Coercion

-A Sage server, when retrieving the value of a given scalar type, must uphold the contract the scalar type describes, either by coercing the value or producing an **attribute error** if a value cannot be coerced or if coercion may result in data loss.
+A Sage server, when resolving the value of a given scalar type, must uphold the contract the scalar type describes, either by coercing the value or producing an *attribute error* if a value cannot be coerced or if coercion may result in data loss.

 A Sage service may decide to allow coercing different internal types to the expected return type.
 For example when coercing a attribute of type `int` or a `boolean` true value may produce `1` , or a string value `"123"` may be parsed as base‐10 `123`.
-However if internal type coercion cannot be reasonably performed without losing information, then it must raise an **attribute error**.
+However if internal type coercion cannot be reasonably performed without losing information, then it must raise an *attribute error*.

 Since this coercion behavior is not observable to clients of a Sage service, the precise rules of coercion are left to the implementation.
 The only requirement is that a Sage server must yield values which adhere to the expected Scalar type.